aelfric/ncfl-livedocs/events/cx.md

 - Enter points (following the scale; see ballot and below) and a decision (must be one winner and one loser).
 - Confirm decision in tabroom.
 Write the winning SCHOOL and SIDE in your RFD.
-  Help debaters and coaches by explaining the argument that caused you to vote.
+- Help debaters and coaches by explaining the argument that caused you to vote.
 - DISCLOSURE OF DECISIONS IS NOT ALLOWED FOR ANY REASON.
 - Complete comments later - they remain open until the end of the tournament
 - Your comments are a wonderful way to help students and coaches get constructive, productive, educational feedback.
 Please provide robust comments for all competitors.
   Remember: you are more than just a judge this weekend: you’re an educator, too.
 - Additionally, as this has been an issue at other tournaments throughout the country: please write your comments yourself and do not use AI generators to do it for you.
   These awesome kids took their time to create special presentations for you, so please take a few moments to write some personal thoughts for them, too.

 ### Rules Violations

-Please consult TAB before deciding that something in the round warrants punishment for violating the rules, excepting the evidence violation process described below.
+Please consult Tab before deciding that something in the round warrants punishment for violating the rules, excepting the evidence violation process described below.